-Alvernia University does not tolerate any type of discrimination or retaliation against anyone for bringing an alleged issue of harassment to the attention of the University.
-Student and employees are strongly encouraged to report any violation of the Human Rights Policy.
+Alvernia University prohibits any type of discrimination or retaliation against anyone for bringing an alleged issue of harassment to the attention of the University.
+Students and employees are strongly encouraged to report any violation of the Human Rights Policy.

-For further information about Sexual Harassment policy and the other forms of sexual misconduct, please see the Sexual Misconduct Policy further in this section of the Student Handbook and also the overall Alvernia University Sexual Harassment and Misconduct Policy, available in the Title IX section of the university web site, www.alvernia.edu.
+For further information about Sex Based Harassment policy and the other forms of sexual misconduct, please see the Sexual Misconduct Policy further in this section of the Student Handbook and also the overall Alvernia University Sex Based Harassment and Misconduct Policy, available in the Title IX section of the university web site, www.alvernia.edu.